jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 -----

-The problem is, that the idea was to implement it as an aspect, but it’s important to make the access control not easily breached, and I’m not sure how I will do that.
+The problem is, that the idea was to implement it as an aspect, but it’s important to make the access control not easily breached, and I’m not sure how I might do that.

 ### Automatic Containment And Access Control